kjuulh/crunch/README.md

 ## Workflow

-Domain events works off of the principle that your interface is protobuf, as such your service will publish protobuf events, and subscribe to other services if needed.
+Domain events works off of the principle that your interface is `protobuf`, as such your service will publish protobuf events, and subscribe to other services if needed.

 To handle this workflow we introduce `crunch.toml` a file to manage these relationships.